B.Sc Astrophysics Syllabus and Subjects

 B.Sc in Astrophysics Projects

-Astrophysics projects can be taken up on different topics such as astronomy, astrophysics, or astroparticle physics.
-The project motivates the students to develop the skills in designing, developing, building all sorts of astronomical devices.
-The candidates are trained to work with any product from start to finish, including designing aesthetics, checking durability and functionality.
-Popular Astrophysics projects are:
+Astrophysics projects can be taken up on different topics such as astronomy, astrophysics, and astroparticle physics and are required to be submitted by the end of the VI semester.
+The project motivates the students to develop their skills in designing, developing, and building all sorts of astronomical devices.
+Popular Astrophysics projects are given below:

 • Computational Stellar Evolution